Byron1z/managing-ad-B1z/README.md

 <h3>🟢 Password Reset</h3>
 <p>

-  After the failed login attempts, you could reset the Password for the end-user here.
+  After the failed login attempts, you could reset the Password for the end-user here in the **ADUC**.

   Set a temporary password for the end-user that complies with the company's password policy.